 5. Hanmer Springs

 Go from the slopes to the thermal pools!
-Hanmer is a club fieldin a small but uncrowded ski area.
-It has backpacker accommodation on the slopes to make an overnight trip.
+Hanmer Springs has a club field in a small but uncrowded ski area.
+It has accommodation on the slopes to make an overnight trip.
 Then you can relax in the hot pools.

 Do you absolutely detest the cold horrible winter?
 A relatively short flight away from New Zealand are tropical escapes!
 Check them out in our article: 6 Tropical Paradises to Visit When You are in New Zealand.